 As we previously mentioned, rodents prefer to stay out of sight when they enter your home and will generally only venture out to forage at night or when you’re not around.
 You may find rodents if you inspect; attics, wall voids, under porches, high cabinets, shelves, storage areas, utility sheds, and your garage.

 How do I get rid of rodents?

-It's important to understand that you should never try to handle a rodent infestation on your own.
-These pests are capable of reproducing rapidly, which means even if you get rid of some on your own, your problem is far from over.
+It’s important to understand that you should never try to handle a rodent infestation on your own.
+Rodents are capable of reproducing rapidly, which means even if you get rid of some on your own, your problem is far from over.
 Additionally, rodents may become aggressive when cornered and can transmit dangerous diseases when they bite.
-Here at It's Bugs Or Us®, we believe that effective pest control starts with a quality pest control plan.
+Here at It’s Bugs Or Us®, we believe that effective pest control starts with a quality pest control plan.
 Our pest technicians are dedicated to equipping you with a pest control plan that will keep your home or business property protected year-round.
 For more information on our service plans or to schedule a free inspection, reach out to us!

 How can I prevent rodents in the future?